valentinValep/Webserv/README.md

 - [ ] The read loop, implement a loop to read from the socket in chunks (e.g., in a buffer of 1024 bytes).
 After each read: (i) append the data to a request buffer, (ii) check if the buffer contains the end of the request (e.g., an empty line for headers, the end of the content based on Content-Length, the last chunk in chunked encoding, etc.) (iii) If the end of the request is detected, process the request (iv) If not, continue reading from the socket)

-- [ ] Once received fully, parse it, process it, and compose the reponse.
+- [ ] Store the above buffer and loop until received fully (end token reached).
+Then parse the request, process it (GET, DELETE, POST), and compose the reponse.
 Then set flag to POLLOUT and send once ready

 <h2> BASICS </h2>